xtreamwayz/html-form-validator/docs/latest/example-expressive-custom-validators.md

 <?php // config/autoload/forms.global.php

 return [
-    // The dependencies are setup automatically for you if you use the zend-component-installer in your project, or
+    // The dependencies are setup automatically for you if you use the laminas-component-installer in your project, or
     // added manually the included ConfigProvider.
     /*
     'dependencies' => [